Back to Stories

-Hall’s work is known for melding color fields and harmonious tonal bands in a way that is both contemporary and timeless without being sentimental.
+Hall’s work is known for melding color fields reminiscent of Mark Rothko and harmonious tonal bands in a way that is both contemporary and timeless without being sentimental.
 It shares a kindredness with the moody representations of the Northern Rockies synonymous with the late Russell Chatham, who spent most of his adult life along the Yellowstone River in Paradise Valley near Livingston, Montana.

 Both are known for their masterful ways of reading the water and haunting it during crepuscular hours.
 “I am moved by the half-light of dawn and dusk, and my paintings are inspired by the Greater Yellowstone country of Idaho, Montana and Wyoming,” Hall says.
 “A piece of my heart resides there, due in large part to the poetry associated with the convergence of family and friends, moving water and mayfly hatches.”

 Novelist Thomas McGuane, a diehard angler and longtime friend of Chatham, says of Hall: "Dave Hall is a painter with his feet and mind in the natural world, a place he knows with uncommon intimacy."